Greece investigates police links to far-right party after killing

 The public order ministry ordered the investigation after media reports alleged police were "actively involved" with the party's activities and may have participated in illegal acts.

-Five senior national police officials as well as the police chiefs in the Athens neighbourhoods of Nikaia and of Keratsini, where the killing occurred, have been replaced, the police said in a statement.
+Five senior national police officials as well as the police chiefs in the Athens neighborhoods of Nikaia and of Keratsini, where the killing occurred, have been replaced, the police said in a statement.

 "The minister is determined to dispel any shadow of doubt that hangs over the force," the statement said.